Moebytes/Moebytes/README.md

 - API wrappers for Youtube, Soundcloud, Pixiv, DeviantArt, and Osu.
 - The waifu2x npm package to upscale images with node.js.
 - A browser extension that can download tracks from Soundcloud.
+- A photoshop script that deletes every other frame in a gif.

 ⚡ Technologies that I know:
 - Javascript/Typescript